sanditiffin/chef-repo/BOOTSTRAP.md

 - _chef env_: dev, test or production
 - _template_: Full path to location of template, e.g. ~/chef-repo/.chef/bootstrap/chef-centos.rb
 - _run_list_: e.g. (including quotes) 'role[haproxy-service]'
 - _secret file_: This is used to decrypt encrypted data bags the node needs.
 Specifying the file as /dev/tty on a linux or OS X system allows one to paste it in to the bootstrap session; note that you won't be prompted.
 Type control-d to end input.
-The contents pasted in will be saved in /etc/chef/encrypted/data_bag_secret.
+The contents pasted in will be saved in /etc/chef/encrypted/data_bag_secret on the node.

 Example:
 ```